Rak6869/Davinsci/README.md

 ## How to Use

-To use **davinsci**, you need to have Python installed along with the Pillow library.
+To use **Davinsci**, you need to have Python installed along with the Pillow library.

 ## Usage

-run the script from the terminal. follow the menu
+Run the script from the terminal.
+Follow the menu

 ## Acknowledgments